 Triangulation in Families: When They Pit Siblings Against Each Other

-Healthy sibling relationships develop in the space between siblings — built on shared experience, genuine affection, conflict navigated directly, and bonds that exist independently of the parents.
-In narcissistic families, that space is rarely available.
-The narcissistic parent is almost always in the middle of it — managing, controlling, and often deliberately disrupting the sibling bond.
+Healthy sibling relationships grow in the space between siblings: shared experience, genuine affection, conflict handled directly, bonds that don't run only through the parents.
+In narcissistic families, that space is rarely free.
+The narcissistic parent is almost always in the middle, managing, controlling, and often deliberately disrupting the sibling bond.

-This is family triangulation.
-And its effects on sibling relationships can last an entire lifetime.
+That's family triangulation.
+Its effects on sibling relationships can last a lifetime.

 How Triangulation Works in Families

-Triangulation, in the family therapy sense, is the pattern of routing communication and conflict through a third party rather than addressing it directly between the two parties involved.
-In narcissistic families, the parent is almost always that third party — inserted between siblings, between spouses, between family members who might otherwise communicate directly.
+Triangulation, in family therapy terms, means routing communication and conflict through a third party instead of addressing it directly between the two people involved.
+In narcissistic families, the parent is almost always that third party, inserted between siblings, between spouses, between family members who might otherwise talk to each other.

-The narcissistic parent manages sibling relationships from the center of each one: sharing information (sometimes accurate, sometimes distorted) from one sibling with another, positioning themselves as the one who truly understands each child, and ensuring that children relate to each other through the parent rather than directly to each other.
+The narcissistic parent manages sibling relationships from the center: sharing information (sometimes accurate, sometimes distorted) from one child with another, positioning themselves as the one who truly understands each child, and ensuring children relate to each other through the parent rather than directly.

-This positioning isn't incidental.
-A close, direct sibling bond is a threat to the narcissistic parent's centrality.
-Children who can compare notes, support each other, and develop loyalty to each other independent of the parent are harder to control and less exclusively dependent on the parent for information and validation.
+That positioning isn't accidental.
+A close, direct sibling bond threatens the parent's centrality.
+Children who compare notes, support each other, and develop loyalty to each other independent of the parent are harder to control and less exclusively dependent on the parent for information and validation.

 The Golden Child / Scapegoat Dynamic

-The clearest form of family triangulation is the golden child/scapegoat assignment — which is, at its core, a triangulation mechanism.
+The clearest form of family triangulation is the golden child/scapegoat assignment, which is itself a triangulation mechanism.

-The golden child is placed in a position of favor: validated, praised, defended, and protected by the parent.
-The scapegoat is placed in a position of blame: criticized, failed, exposed, and often sacrificed for the family's narrative about itself.
-The two siblings are then positioned against each other through this differential treatment.
+The golden child gets favor: validation, praise, defense, protection.
+The scapegoat gets blame: criticism, failure, exposure, sacrifice for the family's story about itself.
+The two siblings are then positioned against each other through that differential treatment.

 The golden child is often given information about the scapegoat's failures and inadequacies.
-The scapegoat's attempts to advocate for themselves are characterized to the golden child as evidence of the problem.
-The golden child, dependent on their favored status, often becomes a participant in the scapegoating — not necessarily out of cruelty, but because their position in the family depends on maintaining the arrangement.
+The scapegoat's attempts to advocate for themselves get reframed to the golden child as proof of the problem.
+The golden child, dependent on favored status, may participate in the scapegoating, not always from cruelty, but because their place in the family depends on keeping the arrangement intact.

 Common Triangulation Tactics

 The confidence that isn't.
-The narcissistic parent shares something one child told them "in confidence" with another child — slightly distorted, framed to create conflict or distance between the siblings.
+The parent shares something one child said "in confidence" with another, slightly distorted, framed to create conflict or distance.

 Comparative diminishment.
 "Your sister never has this problem."
 "Your brother was always able to manage this."
-Children are ranked against each other in ways that create resentment and competition rather than connection.
+Children are ranked against each other in ways that build resentment and competition instead of connection.

 The messenger.
-Using one sibling to convey information, instructions, or criticism to another — bypassing direct parent-to-child communication in ways that put the messenger sibling in the middle of the relationship.
+Using one sibling to carry information, instructions, or criticism to another, bypassing direct parent-to-child communication and putting the messenger in the middle.

 The informant.
-Encouraging one sibling to report on another — creating a surveillance structure that makes genuine sibling trust impossible.
+Encouraging one sibling to report on another, creating surveillance that makes genuine trust impossible.

 Rewriting family history per child.
-Telling different versions of family events to different children, such that each child has a different understanding of what happened and why — making it difficult for siblings to compare notes effectively.
+Different versions of the same events for different children, so each has a different understanding of what happened and why, making it harder to compare notes effectively.

 What It Produces in Adult Sibling Relationships

-Adult siblings who grew up in a triangulated narcissistic family often find themselves with one of several relationship patterns.
+Adult siblings from a triangulated narcissistic family often land in one of several patterns.

 Continued reenactment.
-The golden child/scapegoat dynamic continues in adulthood, often with the narcissistic parent still managing it actively.
-Adult siblings who haven't recognized the pattern may continue to relate to each other through the parent rather than directly.
+The golden child/scapegoat dynamic continues, sometimes with the parent still actively managing it.
+Siblings who haven't named the pattern may keep relating through the parent instead of to each other.

 Estrangement.
-The damage to sibling trust — the years of being positioned against each other, of competing for limited parental approval, of having direct connection systematically disrupted — can be severe enough that adult sibling relationships are effectively impossible.
+Years of being positioned against each other, competing for limited approval, having direct connection disrupted, can damage trust enough that adult sibling relationships barely function.

 Alliance against the parent.
-Sometimes, when both siblings recognize what happened to them, the shared experience of the narcissistic parent becomes the basis for a genuine sibling connection that couldn't exist within the family system.
-Many adult survivors describe finally becoming close to siblings only after both had left the family or achieved some distance from the parent.
+Sometimes, when both siblings recognize what happened, the shared experience of the narcissistic parent becomes the basis for a connection that couldn't exist inside the family system.
+Many survivors describe finally becoming close to siblings only after distance from the parent, or after both had left.

 Breaking the Triangle

-Breaking family triangulation in adulthood requires, first, recognizing it.
-Understanding that the sibling relationship has been managed and distorted through the parent is the precondition for building something different.
+Breaking family triangulation in adulthood starts with recognizing it.
+Understanding that the sibling relationship was managed and distorted through the parent is the precondition for building something different.

-If a sibling relationship is worth preserving, building it requires taking it out of the triangle: communicating directly rather than through the parent, declining to carry information from the parent to the sibling or vice versa, refusing to accept the parent's characterization of the sibling without direct verification.
+If a sibling relationship is worth preserving, building it means taking it out of the triangle: communicating directly rather than through the parent, declining to carry information from the parent to the sibling or back, refusing the parent's characterization of the sibling without checking directly.

-This is not always possible — some siblings are too deeply invested in their role in the family system to participate in a different kind of relationship.
+That's not always possible.
+Some siblings are too invested in their role.
 Some family systems have too much damage for repair to be realistic.
-But where it's possible, it requires that both people choose the direct relationship over the triangulated one.
+Where it is possible, both people have to choose the direct relationship over the triangulated one.